 MTSO is addressing concerns surrounding the spread of COVID-19 in the following ways.

-Online classes continue through the end of the semester
+Online classes continue through the end of summer

-No classes will meet face-to-face between now and the end of the Spring Semester.
+No classes will meet face-to-face between now and the end of the Summer Term.
 Our faculty and educational-technology staff have been working diligently to facilitate this transition.
-Students can expect to receive necessary details regarding the online resumption of each class in coming days.

 Chapel continues online